Peppermint6443/startup/notes.md

 * Websocket allows the communciation to go both directions
 * It's really cool that we can just pass messages back and forth like that, it's super cool!
 * I might be able to get my Websocket to announce stats, but for now I'll probably just get it to announce when you print something

+#### General notes
+* I need to be careful to install all packages before trying to run or deploy anything, as it breaks and won't work